awsdocs/amazon-s3-developer-guide/doc_source/crr-what-is-isnot-replicated.md

-+ In addition to unencrypted objects, Amazon S3 replicates objects created with server\-side encryption using the Amazon S3\-managed encryption key\.
-The replicated copy of the object is also encrypted using server\-side encryption with the Amazon S3\-managed encryption key\.
++ In addition to unencrypted objects, Amazon S3 replicates objects encrypted using Amazon S3 managed keys \(SSE\-S3\) or AWS KMS managed keys \(SSE\-KMS\)\.
+The replicated copy of the object is also encrypted using the same type of server\-side encryption that was used for the source object, SSE\-S3, or SSE\-KMS\.
+For more information about sever\-side encryption\. see [Protecting Data Using Server\-Side Encryption](serv-side-encryption.md)\.